 - Is easier to manage.

-- Loads much quicker than websites that have a lot of options, features, elements, and that is content heavy.
+- Loads much quicker than websites that have a lot of options, features, and elements, and that are content-heavy.

 - Helps users to focus more on your content.